marcoemorais/numerics-review/README.md

 # numerics-review

-This repo contains jupyter notebooks with answers to the the end of chapter review questions for the textbook _Scientific Computing_ by Michael Heath (Heath, 2018).
-These notebooks were originally compiled by Marco Morais while taking [CS 450 Numerical Analysis](https://cs.illinois.edu/academics/courses/cs450) at UIUC and come without any guarantee of accuracy or endorsement by the textbook author.
+Jupyter notebooks with answers to the the end of chapter review questions for the textbook _Scientific Computing_ by Michael Heath (Heath, 2018).

+I compiled these notebooks while taking [CS 450 Numerical Analysis](https://cs.illinois.edu/academics/courses/cs450) at UIUC and they come without any guarantee of accuracy or endorsement by the textbook author.

+I started a similar repository containing the algorithm pseudocode from the textbook implemented in numpy and scipy at [marcoemorais/numerics-python](https://github.com/marcoemorais/numerics-python).

+If you find this repo helpful, please star this repository.
+Thank you!

 ```
 @book{heath2018scientific,